 The test charts are shot specifically to set-up the one-light grade, this makes this type of evaluation more effective.
 Suitable charts vary from a simple Kodak card with black, 18% gray and white strips, or GretagMacbeth color patches, to more engineered products such as those supplied by Gamma & Density.
 Other than the rush print, the one light is the only way of checking exposure which has remained the method of choice.

 In a technical light the material is carefully balanced with blacks lifted approx 5% and whites approx 5% below clipping (where they blow out).
-This grade avoids clipping out any import ant negative detail, and provides a very good base for tape or disk grading later on.
-It can be pretty quick; a colourist will often search through multiple takes at high speed, checking and grading each new scene as necessary, then rewinding, and recording the material back to tape for review by the client.
-No decision on the final look is made and it is common to only use the basic setup controls - lift, gamma, gain.
+This grade avoids clipping out any import any negative detail, and provides a very good base for tape or disk grading later on.
+It can be pretty quick; a colourist will often search through multiple takes at high speed, checking and grading each new scene as necessary.
+Then rewinding and recording the material back to tape for review by the client.
+No decision on the final look is made and it is common to only use the basic setup controls lift, gamma & gain.

-Data Dailies : - This has arisen recently from within the Digital Intermediate workflow.
+Data Dailies: This has arisen recently from within the Digital Intermediate workflow.
 With the advent of faster scanners that can scan SD in real time, this takes the subjective grade away from the telecine operator for the initial check of the dailies.
-The scanner scans a full representation of the captured image as LOG but in a smaller resolution (SD or HD) and applies a generic LUT for the required output.
-This is a far more technical approach and gives a far greater accuracy/representation of the cinematography.
-This can significantly reduce the shock factor when the DOP or Director view their final scans projected in the DI environment for the first time, at cinema quality.
+The scanner scans a full representation of the captured image as LOG but in a smaller resolution (SD or HD) and applies a generic LUT for the required output, such as SD or HD.
+This is a far more technical approach which gives a far greater accuracy/representation of the captured cinematography.
+This can significantly reduce the shock factor when the DOP or Director view their final scans projected in the DI environment for the first time at cinema quality.

 Long Format work includes not only feature film but also duplication mastering, film archival, and restoration.
 These markets demand the highest quality images possible regardless of cost and time.
 Archive transfers and film finish projects are done as data.
-Digital cinema and final mastering is done from the '2K or 4K Master Timeline' using LUTS to work all or most of the deliverables.
-Depending on the contract the deliverables could be a single format, such as the negative but more often include 3 to 6 different formats.
+D-Cinema and final mastering is done from the 2K or 4K Master Timeline using LUTS (look up tables) to work all, or most of the deliverables.
+Depending on the contract, the deliverables could be a single format such as the negative but more often include 3 to 6 different formats.